-However, PAYE is only available to those who were new, first-time borrowers as of October 1st, 2007, and they also must have received a disbursement in the form of a Direct Loan on or after October 1st, 2011.
+However, PAYE is only available to those who were new, first-time borrowers as of Oct.
+1, 2007, and who received a disbursement in the form of a direct loan on or after Oct.
+1, 2011.

-From studentaid.ed.gov, your monthly payment is the lesser of these two: 20% of your discretionary income, or “what you would pay on a repayment plan with a fixed payment over the course of 12 years, adjusted according to your income.”
+Your monthly payment under the ICR plan is the lesser of these two options: Twenty percent of your discretionary income, or the amount you would pay on a 12-year fixed repayment plan, adjusted according to your income.

-Under this plan, you have a maximum of 25 years to pay back your loans.
-There are actually no initial guidelines you must qualify under — anyone can choose to repay their student loans under this plan.
+Under this plan, your term is 25 years before you can receive forgiveness.
+There are no initial guidelines you must qualify under — anyone can choose this plan to repay their student loans.

-A big bonus for all three of these repayment plans is that your outstanding balance is forgiven after your repayment term is complete.
-The Federal Student Aid office notes that if you qualify for forgiveness after 10 years through the Public Service Loan Forgiveness program, that takes precedence.
+As mentioned, the big bonus for all four of these repayment plans is that your outstanding balance is forgiven after your repayment term is complete.
+Also, if you qualify for forgiveness after 10 years through the Public Service Loan Forgiveness program, that takes precedence.

-Under IBR and PAYE, if your monthly payment isn’t enough to cover any interest that accrues monthly on your subsidized loan, the government will pay the difference for the first three years.
-So if $30 in interest accrues every month, and your monthly payment under IBR and PAYE only pays for $15 of that, the government will cover the other $15.
+IBR, PAYE and REPAYE have an extra perk if you took out a subsidized student loan: If your monthly payment isn’t enough to cover any interest that accrues monthly on your subsidized loan, the government will pay the difference for the first three years.

-You might want to use the estimated repayment calculator to see which plans offer you the lowest monthly payment.
-Income-driven plans aren’t guaranteed to give you the lowest monthly payment — all situations are different.
-There are still other repayment plans that aren’t reliant upon your income that could lower your monthly payment, such as the graduated or extended repayment plans.
+You can use MagnifyMoney’s student loan calculators to see which plans could offer you the lowest monthly payment.
+Income-driven plans aren’t guaranteed to give you the lowest possible payment — all situations are different.
+And don’t forget that there are other repayment plans that aren’t reliant upon your income but can still lower your monthly payment, such as the graduated and extended repayment plans.

 Check with your loan servicer first